Mitigating Staleness in Asynchronous Pipeline Parallelism via Basis Rotation: More Experimental Results

 We also plot the validation loss in \cref{fig:result-appendix-val}.
 Here, we measure validation loss for $200$ examples every $1000$ iteration.
 We observe that the trend is very similar to the results for train loss.

 \paragraph{Experiments for Other Baselines}

 We also compare our approach against Delay Compensation (DC) algorithm \citep{zheng2017asynchronous}.
-This was originally proposed for asynchronous data parallelism and later adapted to pipeline parallelism for small-scale vision models \citep{jang2023pipelined}.
-Specifically, DC uses a first-order Taylor expansion to approximate the fresh gradient $\nabla f(w_t)$ from the delayed gradient $\nabla f(w_{t-\tau})$:
+DC was originally proposed for asynchronous data parallelism and later adapted to pipeline parallelism for small-scale vision models \citep{jang2023pipelined}.
+Specifically, it uses a first-order Taylor expansion to approximate the fresh gradient $\nabla f(w_t)$ from the delayed gradient $\nabla f(w_{t-\tau})$:

 where $\lambda \in [0, 1]$ is a hyperparameter to control the scale the compensation term and the diagonal empirical Fisher $\nabla f(w_{t-\tau}) \odot \nabla f(w_{t-\tau})$ serves as a diagonal approximation of the Hessian.
 We test $\lambda \in \{0.04, 0.1, 0.5, 1.0\}$.